The Unauthorized Biography of Reinhold Messner: Title and packaging

+Music and lyrics

 Writing and recording

 The writing style of the album has been described by the band as a reactionary process, a result of the fatigue from playing in a bombastic rock band.
-Bassist Robert Sledge stated in an interview with Front to Back that this fatigue naturally led to the band playing lighter material.
+Bassist Robert Sledge stated in an interview with MySpace's Front to Back that this fatigue naturally led to the band playing lighter material.

 Lead singer and songwriter Ben Folds recalls being "tired of writing pop songs" and it led to changes in his writing style.
 As the new material was being written, Folds was "really into" chord progressions and voice leadings that he says kept finding their way into what he was writing.
-Naturally, the original demo for the album did not have traditional songs, but rather was one long track containing all the musical ideas as a cohesive narrative.
-After some concerns from the label, Folds says, "everyone took me out to lunch and asked me to split it up into separate songs instead of being one, and I remember Caleb saying – kind of implying that we were sort of in trouble pretty soon because nobody was hearing anything that sounded like real songs on the record."
+Naturally, the original demo for the album did not have traditional songs but rather was one long track containing all the musical ideas as a cohesive narrative.
+After some concerns from the label, Folds says, "Everyone took me out to lunch and asked me to split it up into separate songs instead of being one, and I remember Caleb saying – kind of implying that we were sort of in trouble pretty soon because nobody was hearing anything that sounded like real songs on the record."